 Above: Alice Crawford in costume for “Matt of Merrymount”, c.1908, The New Theatre, London.
 A reviewer described her as “charmingly natural as the puritan maid.”
 Postcard in the author’s collection.

-Alice Crawford was one of six children born to a prosperous family, on January 5, 1880.
-Her mother, Margaret Jane nee Layden and father, George Hunter Crawford, lived in the regional mining town of Bendigo.
-Her father was was a director of the very successful Frederick the Great Company, which worked several locations to mine Bendigo’s rich gold-bearing leads – at depths of up to 800 feet.
+Born on January 5, 1880, Alice Crawford was one of six children of a prosperous Bendigo family.
+Her mother was Margaret Jane nee Layden and father was George Hunter Crawford, a director of the very successful Frederick the Great Company, which worked several locations to mine Bendigo’s rich gold-bearing leads – at depths of up to 800 feet.
 He was also a well-known member of the influential Mine Managers Association of Bendigo.

 Below: Alice Crawford is praised for her elocution in Melbourne Punch, 13 July 1899.
 Via National Library of Australia’s Trove.

-Alice and her siblings grew up in “Del Oro,” a large house that still stands opposite Palmerston Square in Bendigo.
+Alice and her siblings grew up in “Del Oro,” a large house that still stands in Palmerston Street in Bendigo.
 She performed on stage from a young age and consistently attracted very positive reviews for her impressive recitations, the earliest given at the age of only 10.

 Through the later 1890s she won numerous awards as an elocutionist, and by August 1899 was performing in Melbourne, sometimes with Amy Castles , a noted Bendigo soprano of about the same age.
 In late 1900 she joined US actress Nance O’Neil‘s company on a tour of Australia and New Zealand, but abandoned it in June 1901 to join British actor – manager Wilson Barrett‘s travelling company.
 This took her to South Africa, then in September 1902, to England.
 In December she appeared with Barrett on stage in The Christian King, a “panorama” of the life of King Alfred, at the Adelphi Theatre.